rails-girls-summer-of-code/summer-of-code/students/conferences.md

 * teams' preferences

-* suitabitily (location/financial aspects, topic of conference)
+* suitability (location/financial aspects, topic of conference)

 Usually we recommend students pick local conferences -- for financial reasons.
 However, if you are able to attend a conference at a far-away place, feel free to apply for one.

-We announce conferences and teams associated with them in two goes.
+We announce conferences and teams associated with them in two rounds.
 After your conference is officially announced, we connect you with the conference organizers.
 You can then directly talk about the details of how to actually get your personal tickets.
 Depending on how it’s done, you might need to sign-up somewhere or simply provide your names so the organizers can put you on the list.

 <h3>Is this also for volunteer teams?</h3>
 Yes!